 In most cases, uninsured motorist coverage should cover a hit and run, but it's a case-by-case basis and you’ll want to work with your insurance agent in light of a hit and run.

 The cost of an uninsured motorist policy depends on a number of factors including location, age, and the amount of coverage you choose.
 But on average it will be around $50 a year.
 An important thing to remember about cost and coverage is that it cannot exceed your auto liability policy.

 Example: If you purchased $100,000 bodily injury, $300,000 per accident and $50,000 property damage coverage, uninsured motorist and underinsured motorist (combined coverage) cannot exceed $100,000/$300,000 for bodily injury.

-Our agents can help you determine the right amount of uninsured motorist coverage and will walk you through a handpicked selection of sweet policy options.
-Not only that, they’ll cut the jargon and clarify the fine print, so you know exactly what you’re getting.
+An independent agent can help you determine the right amount of uninsured motorist coverage and will walk you through a handpicked selection of sweet policy options.
+Not only that, they’ll cut the jargon and clarify the fine print so you know exactly what you’re getting.